ibm-cloud-architecture/refarch-integration-inventory-dal/README.md

 		Assert.assertTrue(items.size() >= 1);
 	}
 ```
+The tests are using a Derby embbeded database so it is easier to start and execute tests in isolation.
+The AfterClass method is deleting the created `INVDB` instance.
+See the `BaseTest` class.

 When tests are executed by `gradlew` the reports are in the build/reports folder.

 ## Deploy
-The script ./deployToWlp.sh copy the created war to a local wlp, modify the path in this script to reflect your local environment if you do not have your WebSphere Liberty profile under ~/IBM/wlp.
+The script ./deployToWlp.sh copy the created war to your local wlp, modify the path in this script to reflect your local environment if you do not have your WebSphere Liberty profile under ~/IBM/wlp.
 The server name was *appServer*.

+You do not need that if you use docker.
+To deploy to IBM Cloud Private [this note](docs/icp/README.md) will go in detail.

 ## Access deployed wsdl
 Using a web broswer to the localhost should display the wsdl: [http://localhost:9080/inventory/ws?wsdl](http://localhost:9080/inventory/ws?wsdl)

 # Conclusion
-The SOA service operations defines in this simple project are not exposed to Bluemix application or microservices directly.
-Mostlikly a integration bus exposing interfaces in different format may be added.
-For this architecture IBM API Connect is use to front end this data access layer.
+The SOA service operations defines in this project are not exposed to Bluemix application or microservices directly.
+Most likely a integration bus gateway flow will expose interfaces in the necessary different format.
+The project  [Inventory Flow - Integration Bus](https://github.com/ibm-cloud-architecture/refarch-integration-esb) provides the implementation of this mapping flow.

+Also we define an `Inventory` API product in IBM API Connect.
 See project [API](https://github.com/ibm-cloud-architecture/refarch-integration-api)

 # Contribute
 We welcome contribution.
 Contribution is not only PRs and code, but any help with docs or helping other developers to solve issues are very appreciated!
 Thanks in advance!